instantlinux/apicrud/docs/content/gettingstarted.md

     * Browse http://localhost:32180 as `admin` with password `p@ssw0rd`
 * Or, to run only database/cache images for developing on your laptop:
     * Optional: set environment variables (as defined below) if you wish to override default values
-    * Invoke `make run_local` to bring up the back-end API with its dependent services mariadb, redis and rabbitmq
+    * Invoke `make apicrud-backend` to bring up the dependent services mariadb, redis and rabbitmq
+    * Invoke `make run_local` to bring up the back-end API
     * Invoke `make messaging_worker` to bring up the email/SMS worker back-end
     * Clone the [instantlinux/apicrud-ui](https://github.com/instantlinux/apicrud-ui) repo to a separate directory and follow the instructions given in its README to start and log into the front-end
 * Optional: configure outbound email (via GMail or another provider)
     * Head to [App Passwords](https://myaccount.google.com/apppasswords) account settings in your GMail account and generate an app password
     * Login as `admin` to the example demo UI (as above)
     * At upper right, go into Settings and choose Credentials tab
-    * Add a new entry: `key` is your GMail email address, `secret` is the app password
+    * Add a new entry with name `gmail` and vendor `Google`: `key` is your GMail email address, `secret` is the app password
     * Choose Settings tab, set the smarthost to `smtp.gmail.com`, SMTP port to `587`, and select the SMTP credential you just created
     * Also in Settings tab, update the URL to match the hostname and port number you see in address bar
     * At upper right, go into Profile and select Contact Info